aws-samples/amazon-q-teams-gateway/README.md

 And, now, at last, you can test your bot in Microsoft Teams!

 ### Add your bot to one or more Teams
-To use your Amazon Q app in your team channels, first add it to each team:
+To use your Amazon Q business expert app in your team channels, first add it to each team:
 1. In the Teams app, select your Team and choose 'Manage team'
 2. In the Apps tab, choose the new Amazon Q app, and Add.